 I now have a new version of each at £5 each

-Brass headed saws, when I get them, carry a premium. (out of stock)
+Brass headed saws, when I get them, carry a premium.
+One in stock

 The coping saw is the tool for sawing round corners.
 The blade swivels through a full 360 degrees but you have to make sure you don’t get it twisted. £3.50 each with spare blades at 2 for 50p.
 The older traditional Fret saw is harder to come by and the blades even rarer.
 I do have some in stock.
 They have a much higher and narrower frame and a very thin blade.

 The Pad Saw has a removable blade which will accept a hack saw blade as well as the more traditional keyhole style blade.
 Two screws hold the blade firm. £3-5 depending on the quality of the handle

 (Hack saws are in the metalwork section)

 I usually have a wooden (or plastic) angle guide block but this is a much better option short of an electric Chop saw.

 It will cut any angle between 45 and 90 degrees.
 The utilitarian blade will cut some metals.